open-contracting-extensions/ocds_countryCode_extension/README.md

 ## Changelog

-This extension was originally discussed as part of the [OCDS for EU profile](https://github.com/open-contracting-extensions/european-union/issues), [this issue](https://github.com/open-contracting/standard/issues/524) and in [pull requests](https://github.com/open-contracting-extensions/ocds_contractTerms_extension/pulls?q=is%3Apr+is%3Aclosed).
+This extension was originally discussed as part of the [OCDS for EU profile](https://github.com/open-contracting-extensions/european-union/issues), in [pull requests](https://github.com/open-contracting-extensions/ocds_countryCode/pulls?q=is%3Apr+is%3Aclosed) and in https://github.com/open-contracting/standard/issues/524.